 We have offered research-based learning, mainly including overseas educational travel services to our portfolio training students and other students since 2014.
 After the outbreak of COVID-19 in January 2020, we adjusted our products and began offering domestic educational travel services and other research-based learning services to students, and also developed programs with services rendered online.
+However, since late 2022, the Chinese government has relaxed COVID-19 control policies and our business returned to normal, and thus we have resumed to develop and provide offline research-based learning services to our students including overseas and domestic educational travel services, and domestic offline master classes.
 The research-based learning market in China enjoyed an increase over the past several years, mainly due to the growing demand for high-quality out-of-classroom education and the increasing affluence of Chinese families.
 The art-themed research-based learning market in China is still developing and has high growth potential.
 We are looking for expanding our overseas and domestic partnerships to develop more overseas and domestic educational travel and other research-based learning programs with different destinations and themes at variable length of time to match the needs of the growing market.